 In Mass Effect, the decision-making aspects of the game were amplified three-fold.
 Decisions you made in each game carried over to the next game in the series.
 Major decisions affected the world in different ways.
 If you decide to kill off the last of an alien species, knock boots with a hot crewmate, or side with one resource over another, the next game in the series will carry over those decisions and all the repercussions that come with them.
 While it ain’t quite Skyrim as far as open-worlds go, (and even open worlds ain’t exactly as ‘open’ as we’re led to believe,) it’s still weapons-grade Role-Playing Game material.
 You’ll want to pause your computer and think before making some choices, and you’ll want to save often so you can take back your promises and ‘unscrew’ your crewmates!

 Bioware Game Hint to Overcome the 50 saved games limit (PC only): You only get 50 game saves in Mass Effect and Dragon Age.
 When you hit the limit, simply close the game, then copy all but the newest of your saved game files to another folder, and restart the game.
-Presto, as many saved game slots as you can possibly need!
+Presto, as many saved game slots as you need!

 The book The Art Of The Mass Effect Universe really shows off the quality, consistency, thought and talent that goes into making the game look amazing.
 And when you consider just the stills from the game are artwork, the actual game itself is that quality on Red Sand.